mahmoud/sedimental/entries/product_hunt_is_dead.md

 - [Side Projectors](https://www.sideprojectors.com/)
 - [uneed.best](http://uneed.best/)

+_Edit: Someone even made a [directory of directories](https://launchdirectories.com/).
+Early reports are not promising!_

-Contrast this with [Indie Hackers](https://www.indiehackers.com/), which is united by at least one value.
+Contrast this with [Indie Hackers](https://www.indiehackers.com/), which is united by at least one value / work ethic.

 Or contrast to one of my personal faves: [AlternativeTo](https://alternativeto.net/), which takes a wiki approach toward the mission of cataloging all software, not just the newest.